maxrousseau/pynoter/README.rst

 Usage:

-to be determined
+Simply enter the following commands in your terminal:

+py-noter -p pptx_file -t new_file_name -ft org

+or for a LaTeX document:

+py-noter -p pptx_file -t new_file_name -ft latex

 Features
 --------
+- Create raw text org or Latex files from pptx presentations
-- Customize head and tail of document
+- Customize head and tail of document by changing JSON file

 Installation
 ------------